festlv/rioctrl-hw/rioctrl-shiftio/README.md

 ## Pinout of input blocks

-Common input can be either ground, or positive voltage of 5..24VDC for sourcing or sinking type outputs.
+Common input can be either ground, or positive voltage of 12..24VDC for sourcing or sinking type outputs.

+Limited testing has shown that inputs also work at 5V output level, but that's not really guaranteed with the values of components in current design.

 |   | Common |